 Email archiving is a system for preserving email communications in a format that can be digitally stored, indexed, searched and retrieved.
 Organisations typically deploy email archiving email archiving solutions for one or more of the following reasons:

 - Regulatory compliance.

 - Intellectual property documentation and protection.

 Email Archiving Best Practices

 Organisations are generating more data—and more kinds of data—every day.
-Managing it in a way that is compliant, cost effective and efficient has never been more complicated.
+Managing an email archiving system in a way that is compliant, cost effective and efficient has never been more complicated.

-To get the full benefits of archiving emails with an email archiving investment, organisations should look for these features to best follow email archiving best practices:
+To get the most of their email archiving investments, organisations should look for these features as part of email archiving best practices:

 Good performance and user experience

 The ideal email archiving system provides a centralised, searchable repository that gives users access to historical data.
 At the user level, it should be simple and intuitive, with a familiar user experience that fits the organisation's workflow and keeps employees productive.
 And search performance should be fast and accurate no matter how large the archive grows.
 At the organisational level, it should help IT, compliance and legal teams reduce the cost and complexity managing and monitoring today’s exploding data volumes.